 By John Leo Algo

-John Leo is the Deputy Executive Director for Programs and Campaigns of Living Laudato Si’ Philippines and a member of Aksyon Klima Pilipinas and the Asia-Pacific Youth Advisory Group on Environmental and Climate Justice under the UNDP in Asia and the Pacific.
-He has been a climate and environment journalist since 2016.
+John Leo is the Deputy Executive Director for Programs and Campaigns of Living Laudato Si' Philippines and a member of both Aksyon Klima Pilipinas and the Youth Advisory Group for Environmental and Climate Justice.
+He has been a climate and environmental journalist since 2016.